Muršili III: Reign

 Located near the village of Sirkeli Höyük, there's a well known relief of Muwatalli II.
 A second, very similar relief was just a few meters away, but it was largely destroyed in antiquity.
 The nature of the damage indicates a deliberate destruction, so that the name of this figure could not be read.
 Nevertheless, it is believed to have been the relief of Muršili III, destroyed by his uncle as an act of Damnatio memoriae (condemnation of memory).

+Exile

 After being deposed as king, Hattusili III exiled Muršili to Syria.
 He was initially granted the fiefdom of Nuhašše in Syria, from which he attempted to maintain his claim to the Hittite throne.
 However, after the failure of his plots to oust his uncle from the throne, Muršili later escaped and fled to Egypt, the land of his country's enemy.
 Hattusili III responded to this event by demanding that Ramesses II extradite his nephew back to Hatti.

 This letter precipitated a crisis in relations between Egypt and Hatti when Ramesses denied any knowledge of Muršili's whereabouts in his country and the two empires came dangerously close to war.
 However, both kings eventually decided to resolve the issue by making peace in Year 21 of Ramesses II.
 An extradition clause was also included in the treaty.
 Muršili III soon thereafter disappears from history after his sojourn in Egypt.